dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 <img src="/img/gender-equality-paradox/gggi_vs_bigi.svg" alt="gggi vs bigi" loading="lazy">
 </a>

-According to BIGI, Saudi Arabia—where women can only show their [hands and eyes in public](https://en.wikipedia.org/wiki/Women%27s_rights_in_Saudi_Arabia#Hijab_and_dress_code) and must have a [legal male guardian](https://en.wikipedia.org/wiki/Women%27s_rights_in_Saudi_Arabia#Male_guardians)—is basically the same as Switzerland, and Lesotho—the tiny country inside South Africa—is by far the most women-favored place in the entire world.
+According to BIGI, Saudi Arabia—where women can only show their [hands and eyes in public](https://en.wikipedia.org/wiki/Women%27s_rights_in_Saudi_Arabia#Hijab_and_dress_code) and must have a [legal male guardian](https://en.wikipedia.org/wiki/Women%27s_rights_in_Saudi_Arabia#Male_guardians)—is basically the same as Switzerland.
+And Lesotho—the tiny country inside South Africa—is by far the most women-favored place in the entire world.
 Ooohkaaay.

 This isn't to say that BIGI is *bad* exactly.
 They [specifically discuss Saudi Arabia](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205349#sec011) in their paper.
 My point is that it doesn't capture what we have in mind in this context.
+At all.
 So while we *do* seem to get a paradox with BIGI, I think it's meaningless and we should forget about it.

 ### Other measures of women in STEM

 While the result seems robust to different measures of gender equality, everything above uses the same data from UNESCO on the number of STEM graduates.
 We've analyzed it both in terms of propensities and raw fractions, and the result is still robust.
 Still, what if we use a different data source entirely to measure STEM participation?

 For variety, I looked at the [female share of researchers in engineering and technology](https://en.unesco.org/sites/default/files/usr15_is_the_gender_gap_narrowing_in_science_and_engineering.pdf).
 If you compare this to GGGI, there's really no paradox at all.
+At most, there's a bit of a "leveling off".

 <a href="/img/gender-equality-paradox/gggi_vs_researchers.pdf">
 <img src="/img/gender-equality-paradox/gggi_vs_researchers.svg" alt="GGGI vs. female share of engineering researchers">